Souravthakur540/Alien-Invasion/README.md

 # alien-invasion
 This is a short arcade game.
-This is a work in progress as i'm adding more functionality like scoring etc.
+This is a work in progress as I'm adding more functionality like scoring etc.
 To play this game run alien_invasion.py

 Press q to quit. <br/>